Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 For the \NNana the input distributions are obtained from the \yl, where $l$ comprises the signal and background classes.
 Depending on the measurement, two different sets of input distributions are used for the signal.
-For the stage-0 measurement, single 2D histograms for signal are used, spanned by \yqqH and \yggH.
+For the stage-0 measurement, single 2D histograms for signal are used, binned in \yqqH and \yggH.
 An example distribution in the \mutau final state is shown in Fig.~\ref{fig:nn-discriminator-stage-0}.
 Together with the input distributions for the background classes this results in 66 input distributions split by \PGtPgt final state and data-taking year.
 For the stage-1.2 measurement, 15 1D histograms are used for each individual STXS stage-1.2 bin.
 We note that the event categories targeting the $\ggH\,\Njet\geq2$ bin have been subdivided in anticipation of future measurements, as discussed in Section~\ref{sec:NN-based}.
 Therefore, the number of categories is slightly larger than the number of POIs used for signal extraction.
 Together with the input distributions for the background classes, this results in 234 input distributions split by \PGtPgt final states and data-taking years.
 Example distributions for three adjacent bins in \ptH in the $\ggH\,\Njet=1$ subspace, and for the \qqH STXS bin with $\Njet\geq2$ and $\mjj>350\GeV$ are shown in Fig.~\ref{fig:nn-discriminator-stage-1}.

 For the \CBana, the signal extraction is based on 60 input distributions provided for five event categories split by \PGtPgt final state and data-taking year.
-The inputs are usually provided as 2D histograms spanned by two discriminating observables, with the exception of the 0-jet categories in the \emu and \tautau final states, for which 1D distributions are used.
+The inputs are usually provided as 2D histograms binned in two discriminating observables, with the exception of the 0-jet categories in the \emu and \tautau final states, for which 1D distributions are used.
 An overview of the discriminating observables, from which the input distributions are obtained, is given in Table~\ref{tab:cb-categories}.
 Example distributions are shown in Fig.~\ref{fig:cb-discriminator}.

 For the \VHana, 30 input distributions are used, split by four (six) final states in the \WH (\ZH) analysis and data-taking years.
-The inputs are provided as 2D histograms spanned by \mtt and \ptVhat, as defined in Section~\ref{sec:VH}.
+The inputs are provided as 2D histograms binned in \mtt and \ptVhat, as defined in Section~\ref{sec:VH}.
 Input distributions of all final states and all data-taking years combined are shown in Fig.~\ref{fig:vh-signal-extraction}.